CWood-sdf/pineapple/README.md

 ## Speed

 Pineapple is designed to minimally interrupt your startup time.
-Nothing is loaded until the plugin is opened with the command `Pineapple`.
+Nothing is loaded until the plugin is opened with the command `Pineapple` (at least with lazy.nvim).

 ## Requirements